michplunkett/one-offs/README.md

    - The `pdf_parser/data` folder is in the `.gitignore` file, so you don't have to worry about any files being potentially leaked into the repository.
 2. Run the `make parse-pdf` command from the base folder of the repository and your output files will be in the `pdf_parser/data/output` folder.

+## Use the Geocode Verifier to verify the addresses in your CSVs
+The `geocode_verifier` package translates all CSVs in the `geocode_verifier/data/input` folder.\
+To run it, run this command: `make verify-geocodes`

+### Steps to run
+1. Put the pdf files you want parsed in the `geocode_verifier/data/input` folder.
+   - The `geocode_verifier/data` folder is in the `.gitignore` file, so you don't have to worry about any files being potentially leaked into the repository.
+2. Run the `make verify-geocodes` command from the base folder of the repository and your output files will be in the `geocode_verifier/data/output` folder.

+### These are the headers you need on your CSV files